 Apart from these great personalities and multitude of scenic beauty, Pakistan has a lot more to offer.
 We are known not only for our world famous cricketers or social activists, we are known for our sumptuous and delectable cuisines as well.
 Once you try them, I can guarantee you will ask for more.

 There are so many dishes that are our specialty and totally worth a try.
-To ease your confusion, I will list a few, which are my personal favourites and are strictly advisable not to miss out.
+To ease your confusion, I will list a few, which are my personal favorites and are strictly advisable not to miss out.

 Sweet and Simple Sewaiyan or Sheer Khorma